amruthasikhil/amruthasikhil/README.md

 🤝 With my background in software training and content development, I'm excited to transition into a full-time development role.
 Let's collaborate and create something amazing together!

-Fun Facts About Me:
+ More about Me:

                 🎨 I’m a portrait artist who loves creating custom art.
-                🚀 I’ve completed over 50 projects, mainly in web and mobile development.
+                🚀 I’ve completed over 35 projects, mainly in web and mobile development.
                 📚 I simplify complex technical concepts into easy content.